jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 Throught hole IC's have a square pad and a "1" marking pin one.
 Pin one is usually indicated with a small notch on one end of the IC body.
 Occasionally, there may be a small circle on the IC body indicating pin 1.

 <img src="/Images/DIP-orientation.png" width="200">

-## BOM
-The individual line items of non-legacy components with Digi-Key and manufacturer part numbers can be found [here](/BOM/ShoppingList.csv).
-This file can be used as a reference for ordering.
-This CSV file can be uploaded into your Digi-Key cart, automatically adding the required items to your cart.
-It will also tell you when bumping the quantity to the next price break will save you money.
-Quite nice!

-Each individual component and PCB reference can be found [here](/BOM/2000ATX-Reference.csv).
-This is a useful reference for placing parts, especially for those locations where labeling the component value was not possible.

-In addition to the items in the BOM, you will need to obtain the legacy components shown in Table A1.
-Select a single oscillator that matches the video standard you desire.

 ## Tables
 Table A1.
 Legacy Parts Required